Lessons from a Duchess. How does Kate do it?

 It was 2003 the first time we heard the name Kate Middleton, and much like her future mother-in-law, Lady Diana Spencer, as soon as we found out she was dating the future King of England we couldn’t get enough of her.
-The girl was hounded!
+The poor girl was hounded!

-I adore everything about her, she is the English Rose personified, charming, intelligent, elegant (so refreshing), conservative (ironically, somewhat shocking in today’s society), and for all intents and purposes the girl that achieved my ultimate dream.
-She married a prince!
+I adore everything about her, she is the English Rose personified, charming, intelligent, elegant (so refreshing), conservative (ironically, somewhat shocking in today’s society), and for all intents and purposes the girl that achieved my ultimate dream - she married a prince!
 What isn’t to like?

 Let the royal lessons begin…